keyu-tian/SparK/pretrain/README.md

 ## Logging

-See files under `--exp_dir` to track your experiment:
+See files in your `--exp_dir` to track your experiment:

 - `<model>_withdecoder_1kpretrained_spark_style.pth`: saves model and optimizer states, current epoch, current reconstruction loss, etc.; can be used to resume pretraining; can also be used for visualization in [/pretrain/viz_reconstruction.ipynb](/pretrain/viz_reconstruction.ipynb)
 - `<model>_1kpretrained_timm_style.pth`: can be used for downstream finetuning
 - `pretrain_log.txt`: records some important information such as:
     - `git_commit_id`: git version
-    - `cmd`: all arguments passed to the script
+    - `cmd`: the command of this experiment

-    It also reports the loss and remaining pretraining time at each epoch.
+    It also reports the loss and remaining pretraining time.

-- `tensorboard_log/`: saves a lot of tensorboard logs, you can visualize loss values, learning rates, gradient norms and more things via `tensorboard --logdir /path/to/this/tensorboard_log/ --port 23333`.
+- `tensorboard_log/`: saves a lot of tensorboard logs including loss values, learning rates, gradient norms and more things.
+Use `tensorboard --logdir /path/to/this/tensorboard_log/ --port 23333` for viz.
-- `stdout_backup.txt` and `stderr_backup.txt`: will save all output to stdout/stderr
+- `stdout_backup.txt` and `stderr_backup.txt`: backups stdout/stderr.

 ## Resuming

-Add the arg `--resume_from=path/to/<model>_withdecoder_1kpretrained_spark_style.pth` to resume pretraining.
+Specify `--resume_from=path/to/<model>_withdecoder_1kpretrained_spark_style.pth` to resume pretraining.
 Note this is different from `--init_weight`:

-- `--resume_from` will load three things: model weights, optimizer states, and current epoch, so it's used to resume your interrupted experiment.
+- `--resume_from` will load three things: model weights, optimizer states, and current epoch, so it is used to resume some interrupted experiment (will start from that 'current epoch').
-- `--init_weight` ONLY loads the model weights, so it's just like a model initialization.
+- `--init_weight` ONLY loads the model weights, so it's just like a model initialization (will start from epoch 0).

 ## Regarding sparse convolution